Year 1 - Coastal and Uplands Habitats, Scarborough, North Yorkshire.

 Students on the field course are exposed to a wide range of natural systems: moorland plants and birds, intertidal invertebrates, freshwater fish and insects and sea bird colonies.
 In addition to providing a taste of Yorkshire's natural history, the field course gives students a first taste of field research in a group setting.
 It also helps prepare students for more independent field work as part of their final year research.

-Level 2 - Marine Zoology Field Course, Dale Fort, Pembrokeshire
+Year 2 - Marine Zoology Field Course, Dale Fort, Pembrokeshire

-The field study to Dale Fort is in September at the beginning of level 2, immediately after the summer break.
+The field study to Dale Fort is in September at the beginning of year 2, immediately after the summer break.
 The course is compulsory for students who are studying Zoology, but unfortunately is not usually available to any other students due to space limitations.

 Dale Fort is located on the Pembroke coast, close to Milford Haven, and is a fantastic location for the study of zoology, with excellent marine biology and bird study opportunities.